-Introduction: Scott Phillips is a genealogical historian and owner of Onward To Our Past® genealogy services.
-In this guest blog post, Scott searches old newspapers to learn about one of the great figures in American history: the African American abolitionist, Frederick Douglass.
+Introduction: In this article, Scott Phillips searches old newspapers to learn about one of the great figures in American history: the African American abolitionist, Frederick Douglass.
+Scott is a genealogical historian and owner of Onward To Our Past® genealogy services.

 I would unite with anybody to do right and with nobody to do wrong.